Control SoftwareSolis PackagesSoftware Development Kit

-Traditional light microscopy is limited by the diffraction of light, consequently, features less than 200 nm apart cannot be resolved.
-For a significant time microscopy technique development was focused towards improving imaging techniques to allow for individual molecules to be resolved.
-Super-resolution microscopy was developed at the beginning of the 21st century to allow to imaging at a resolution beyond the 200 nm barrier (Schermelleh, Heintzmann et al. 2010, Schermelleh, Ferrand et al. 2019).
+Traditional light microscopy is limited by the diffraction of light.
+Consequently, features less than 200 nm apart cannot be resolved.
+For a significant time microscopy technique development was focused towards improving imaging techniques to allow individual molecules to be resolved.
+Super-resolution microscopy was developed at the beginning of the 21st century to allow imaging at a resolution beyond the 200 nm barrier (Schermelleh, Heintzmann et al. 2010, Schermelleh, Ferrand et al. 2019).
 However, super-resolution techniques have limitations, such as limited field of view, limited imaging depth, incompatibility with multicolour experiments, slow acquisition time and high energy illumination intensity requirements.
 To overcome these hurdles, a few creative research groups went in a different direction and explored what could be done to allow standardised and straightforward nanoscale imaging.
 Expansion Microscopy (ExM) is an imaging protocol which allows conventional light microscopes to see sub-diffraction limited (<200 nm) or densely packed details which previously could not be distinguished.
 The development of this new modality of magnification was reported in 2015 by Edward Boyden's team at MIT.
 While attempting to overcome the difficulties in mapping molecules across the large scales of neural circuits in the brain, Boyden's research group developed a way to magnify the specimen itself, instead of magnifying the emitted signal from the specimen.
 (Chen, Tillberg et al. 2015).

 Table 1- Glossary.

 |AcX||acryoyl-X, SE, 6 - (acryoyl amino hexanoïc) ester succinimidylique (crosslinking agent that reacts with amines of proteins and be copolymerized in polyacrylamide matrices)|

 |DMAA||N,N dimethylacrilamide acid - (nonionic acrylic monomer that can make swellable polymeric particles)|

 |ExFish||expansion microscopy fluorescence in situ hybridization|

-glutharaldehyde (crosslinking fixative, penetrate membran more slowly than PFA)|
+|GA||glutharaldehyde (crosslinking fixative, penetrate membran more slowly than PFA)|

 |MA NHS||methacrylic acid N-hydroxysuccinimide ester (crosslinking agent that reacts with amines of proteins and can be copolymerized in polyacrylamide matrices)|

 |MAP||maximum analysis of the proteome|

 |MBAA or BA||N’N Methylenebis (acrylamide) /(bisacrylamide) crosslinking agent that polymerize with acrylamide and creates crosslinks within the polyacrylamide gel)|

 |PFA||paraformaldehyde (crosslinking fixative, preserves the secondary/tertiary structures of proteins)|

 |SDS||sodium dodecylsulfate (anionic surfactant useful to denature and dissociate proteins)|

 |SRRF||super resolution radial fluctuations|

 Figure 1.
 Confocal image of HeLa cells non expanded microtubules (right) and 4.5x linearly expanded microtubules (left).
 Imaging was performed on an Andor spinning-disk confocal microscope (Dragonfly) with a 40×, numerical aperture (NA) 1.15 water- immersion objective.
 (A) Confocal image of HeLa cells with immunostained microtubules, imaged at a single xy plane at the bottom of the cells.
 The inset in the upper left zooms in on the small box at the middle right.
 (B) Confocal image of a ∼4.5× linearly expanded HeLa cell with immunostained microtubules, imaged at a single xy plane at the bottom of the cell.
 The inset in the upper left zooms in on the small box at the bottom left.
 Scale bars in (B) indicate post-expansion scales.
 Only a fraction of an expanded cell fills the entire field of view.
 The respective insets display a zoom of the respective small boxes of the full field of view.
 (Zhang, C., et al, Current Protocols in Neuroscience ,2020).

 ExM is a cost-effective sample preparation method which consists of synthesising a dense interconnected web of swellable polymer within a biological specimen.
 The tissue, within the polymer matrix is expanded and labelled.
 Once immersed in water, the expansion pulls apart the cellular structures isotropically to create large gaps between each biomolecule.
 The specimen is isotropically magnified, as a result an effective higher resolution is achievable with a standard microscope.
 A 4x linear expansion is reported in pure water which means a 64x volumetric expansion.
-Using Andor spinning disk confocal (Dragonfly) on an expended microtubule Hela cells sample shown in Figure 1 reveals how using expansion microscopy protocols researchers can see previously unseen details in their samples.
+Using Andor spinning disk confocal (Dragonfly) on an expended microtubule Hela cells sample shown in Figure 1 reveals how using expansion microscopy protocols, researchers can see previously unseen details in their samples.
 Nevertheless, care must be taken when preparing expanded samples; successful implementation of the expansion microscopy protocols relies on: